Arunbaskaran96/imdb-io-clone/README.md

 Here you can see three button.

 1.Actors - you can view all the actors.<br/>
-2.Movies - you can view all the movies.
+2.Movies - you can view all the movies.<br/>
-2.Producers - you can view all the Producers.
+2.Producers - you can view all the Producers.<br/>